-Rich Liekweg is president of BJC HealthCare.
+Rich Liekweg is president and CEO of BJC HealthCare.
 BJC HealthCare is one of the nation’s largest nonprofit health care organizations with $5 billion in net revenues and more than 31,000 employees in the greater St. Louis, southern Illinois and mid-Missouri regions.
 Its teaching hospitals, Barnes-Jewish Hospital and St. Louis Children’s Hospital, are affiliated with internationally renowned Washington University School of Medicine in St. Louis.
 He is responsible for advancing operational and clinical excellence across all of BJC’s hospitals, service organizations and shared services departments.

 Liekweg joined BJC HealthCare in 2009 as president of Barnes-Jewish Hospital at the Washington University Medical Center and group president for BJC HealthCare.
 In addition to leading Barnes-Jewish Hospital, he was also responsible for ensuring the success of four other BJC hospitals and chairing the steering committee for the 10-year Washington University Medical Center campus renewal project.